 - Melt the butter: Melt butter, garlic, and herbs in the microwave.
 (Photo 2 below)

 - Par-Bake the biscuits and place them on top: Par-baking the biscuits ensures that the bottoms cook through and are not raw.
 You can do this step while the pot pie is simmering on the stove.
 (Photo 3 below)

 - Brush butter on top: Brush the herb butter on top of the biscuits with a basting brush.
 Make sure you get it all over, including the sides of the biscuits.
 (Photo 4 below)

 What Kind of Beef Should You Use

-As I tested this recipe, I found that this could be a great easy steak recipes.
+As I tested this recipe, I found that this could be a great easy steak recipe.
 I tested several types of steak and found that Certified Angus Beef ® brand sirloin steak was a great option.
-It’s lean, well-flavored and affordable.
+It’s lean, well-flavored, and affordable.

 One of the great things about recipes with beef is they’re pretty flexible.
 You can easily swap the sirloin steak for a more tender steak or, even ground beef.
 Both would give you great beef flavor in this recipe.

 Can You Make This Pot Pie Recipe Ahead of Time?